z-ninja/pq-peer/README.md

 # pq-peer
 Post Quantum Peer

-This library will encrypt you connection with double aes 256 cbc encryption.
+This library will encrypt your connection with double aes 256 cbc encryption.
 Key exchange are done trough newhope and x25519 cryptography.

 Server to accept such peer